HallowedSpace/HallowedSpace/README.md

 # Hello, I am Hallowed!
 Hello, I am Hallowed!
 I love to code and do it as a hobby, even though I'm not really good at it.
-- 🔭 I’m currently working on webistes and unblocking stuff!
+- 🔭 I’m currently working on websites and unblocking stuff!
 - 🌱 I’m currently learning Python
 - ⚡ Fun fact: Hallowed is a name I got from a random name generator.
 #### Operating System